Space, handling and elegance.

 In the aft saloon layout there is a double cabin to starboard and a twin bunk cabin to port.
 In either version this yacht accommodates 6 guests in 3 cabins with two bathrooms:

 CONSTRUCTION, HULL & DECK

 The hull is constructed from a laminated mahogany backbone and frames, with a layer of Douglas fir strip planking, two layers of mahogany veneers laid at 45 degrees and one layer fore & aft.
 The entire structure is laminated using West System Epoxy Resin and is finally covered with two layers of GRP for protection.

-The deck is built from a layer of marine plywood grooved on the underside, and laid with 10mm thick, swept teak decking with a scrubbed king plank, paint bulwarks, varnished cap rail.
+The deck is built from a layer of marine plywood grooved on the underside, and laid with 10mm thick, swept teak decking (other more ecological timbers are available) with a scrubbed king plank, paint bulwarks, varnished cap rail.

 The deckhouse sides and cockpit coaming are constructed from straight grained Utile, which is cut from the same tree as all the other varnished woodwork onboard.
 This way a perfect colour and grain is matched throughout the yacht.
 The toughened glass windows are rebated into the sides to give a clean exterior finish.
 The coachroof is made up of glass sheathed plywood grooved on the underside glued to laminated utile beams to give a classic look to the underside.
 The large skylight and companionway hatch are traditionally hand built from Utile to the highest joinery standard.

 - Draft: 3.1m

 - Displacement: 18 tonnes

 - Engine: Volvo D3-100, 110hp